rw3iss/DORM-php/README.md

 NOTE:
 -Currently in the works, not all above features are working yet.
--FURTHERMORE: the project is currently being moved to a Laravel plugin, so all of this codebase will be change for the most part, shortly.
+-FURTHERMORE: the project is currently being moved to a Laravel plugin, so all of this codebase will be changed for the most part, shortly.